-Last academic has been a fantastic year for Geography in our school despite being cut short by the global pandemic - we have completely revamped our subject curriculum plan so that it sets out the aims of Geography and assures a full coverage of the National Curriculum while challenging the pupils and inspiring their curiosity!
+Last academic year (2019-2020) has been a fantastic year for Geography in our school despite being cut short by the global pandemic; we have completely revamped our subject curriculum plan so that it sets out the aims of Geography and assures a full coverage of the National Curriculum while challenging the pupils and inspiring their curiosity!
 This year (2020-2021), we will be focusing on implementing it, further developing our fieldworking techniques, measuring the impact and sharing our passion for Geography!

 Geography is a living, dynamic and relevant subject.
 It is so much more than just memorising place on a map!
 Our Cronton CE Curriculum KEYS – Knowledge and Skills Empower You to Succeed captures exactly what study of geography is: offering a uniquely powerful view of the world which prepares our pupils for successful future.
 In order to become global citizens, the children have an opportunity to grasp how the world works and how they fit into it.